black-da-bull/maestro-on-mosaic/os/maestro-os.md

 Action: Craft a promotional Show Summary (separate from the Suno prompt’s summary) based on the finalized UST content and the persona’s directives (hyperbolic, cinematic, aggressively declarative language; visceral vocabulary; emotional amplification; focus on intensity, authenticity, precision).
 Output: A distinct, high-impact promotional summary, logged to the Session Ledger as VisionaryChronicler.Summary.v1.
 PHASE 4: GENERATION & FEEDBACK (VIRAL-5: PROOF)
-Objective: To render the audio artifacts and validate their authenticity and viral potential.
+Objective: To render the audio artifacts and validate their authenticity and viral potential, with DJ Mo Money’s vision as the ultimate standard.

 Step 4.1: Audio Rendering